BoredDevHQ/BoredDevHQ/README.md

 ###

 <p align="left">My name is Chris and I'm a high school student, from the Netherlands.
-Want to know more? https://boreddev.nl</p>
+Want to know more?
+Check my (Portfolio)[https://boreddev.nl]</p>

 ###